aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - In Organizations, select `Policies`, `Service control policies`, `Enable service control policies`
 5. Verify the Organization Management (root) account email address
    - In AWS Organizations, Settings, ["Send Verification Request"](https://aws.amazon.com/blogs/security/aws-organizations-now-requires-email-address-verification/)
-6. Ensure `alz-baseline=false` is set in the configuration file
-7. Create a new KMS key to encrypt your source configuration bucket (you can use an existing key)
+6. Create a new KMS key to encrypt your source configuration bucket (you can use an existing key)

   - AWS Key Management Service, Customer Managed Keys, Create Key, Symmetric, and then provide a key name (`PBMMAccel-Source-Bucket-Key`), Next
   - Select a key administrator (Admin Role or Group for the Organization Management account), Next
   - Select key users (Admin Role or Group for the Organization Management account), Next
   - Validate an entry exists to "Enable IAM User Permissions" (critical step if using an existing key)
     - `"arn:aws:iam::123456789012:root"`, where `123456789012` is your **_Organization Management_** account id.
   - Click Finish

 8. Enable `"Cost Explorer"` (My Account, Cost Explorer, Enable Cost Explorer)

   - With recent platform changes, Cost Explorer _may_ now be auto-enabled (unable to confirm)

 9. Enable `"Receive Billing Alerts"` (My Account, Billing Preferences, Receive Billing Alerts)
 10. It is **_extremely important_** that **_all_** the account contact details be validated in the Organization Management (root) account before deploying any new sub-accounts.

   - This information is copied to every new sub-account on creation.
   - Subsequent changes to this information require manually updating it in **\*each** sub-account.
   - Go to `My Account` and verify/update the information lists under both the `Contact Information` section and the `Alternate Contacts` section.
   - Please ESPECIALLY make sure the email addresses and Phone numbers are valid and regularly monitored.
 If we need to reach you due to suspicious account activity, billing issues, or other urgent problems with your account - this is the information that is used.
 It is CRITICAL it is kept accurate and up to date at all times.

 ### 2.3.2.
 Create GitHub Personal Access Token and Store in Secrets Manager